axelvaldez/radical-companies/_posts/radical-model/2023-03-04-ensembles-collaboratives-networks.markdown

  <p>Is there a better word?</p>

 <h1>Ensemble</h1>
- <p>Ensembles are groups of people who come togehter to play one or more particulary pieces of music, a social act.
-Ensembles embraces everybody&rsquo;s mistakes and endeavors to make others look good.
-It means people coming close together.
+ <p>Ensembles are groups of people who come togehter to play music.
+This is a social act that embraces everybody&rsquo;s mistakes and aims to make others look good.
+This what people coming close together is all about.
  <p>It seems to me that the association of <span class="_paradigm">ensemble</span> with making music is more fitting than associating it with <em>mathematics</em> or <em>labor</em>.</p>

 {% include related.html %}